Foley Weekly Automotive Report - Transport - United States

 Connected/Autonomous Vehicles and Mobility Services

-- Although Tesla last year launched a limited beta described as "full self-driving," a memo to the California Department of Motor Vehicles indicates that the company currently has Level 2 autonomous capabilities.
-Level 2 is defined as a semi-autonomous driving system that requires supervision by a human driver.
-The memo also noted that Tesla may not achieve full self-driving by year-end, according to Reuters.
+- Cruise LLC's autonomous shuttle, Origin, will begin production in 2023 at GM's Factory Zero at Detroit-Hamtramck Assembly Center.
+The Origin is designed to operate without a driver in the vehicle.
+Cruise, along with its competitor Waymo, recently applied for permits from the California Department of Motor Vehicles to charge a fee for rides and deliveries using autonomous vehicles in San Francisco.

+- Ford will provide wireless software updates for features including an embedded, hands-free version of Amazon's Alexa on the Mustang Mach-E electric SUV and the redesigned 2021 F-150 pickup truck.
+The automaker has the eventual goal to use its "Power-Up" over-the-air technology across its vehicle portfolio.

-- Cupertino, California-based autonomous truck startup Plus announced a $3 billion SPAC deal with Hennessy Capital Investment Corp.
-V that is expected to close in the third quarter.
-Plus intends to achieve Level 4 autonomous trucks by the end of 2024, which is defined as a vehicle that can operate itself under certain conditions without human interaction.
+- Volkswagen Group is developing an electric and highly automated ID.Buzz microbus with Argo AI for commercial applications by 2025.VW intends for the vehicle to have Level 4 autonomy, which is defined as a vehicle that can operate itself under certain conditions without human interaction.

-- Lidar - Argo AI and Volkswagen developed a lidar sensor with a range of 400 meters that will debut on Ford's ride-hailing and delivery vehicles in 2022, and on VW models toward the middle of the decade; Ford and Volkswagen in 2019 announced an expanded collaboration to invest in autonomous driving and electrification.
-Lidar maker Aeva Technologies announced it has developed a sensor capable of detecting other vehicles from over 500 meters, and pedestrians from a distance of over 350 meters.
-Toyota-backed robotaxi company Pony.ai announced its next-generation fleet will use lidars from Luminar Technologies; Pony.ai currently offers its robotaxi service in five cities in the U.S. and China.
+- The National Highway Traffic Safety Administration is investigating a fatal crash involving a Tesla that occurred in Southern California on May 5; the vehicle was reported to be operating on Autopilot at the time of the crash.

 Electric Vehicles and Low Emissions Technology